Effective Erd\H{o}s--Wintner for Cantor numeration systems via a trailing-window method: Effective Erd o s--Wintner for Cantor numeration systems

 Hence the limit law is \(\,F=\mathrm{Unif}[0,1]\,\), independently of the $(a_j)$ provided $q_L\to\infty$. \emph{Rates.} The distance $d_K(F_N,F)$ coincides with the \emph{star discrepancy} of $(v_{(a_j)}(n))_{n\ge0}$.
 Classical discrepancy theory yields the optimal order

 (under standard assumptions, e.g.\ bounded bases), see \cites{KuipersNiederreiter,DrmotaTichy}.
-Within our window method (Regime~(B), bounded density) one obtains uniformly the generic bound \( d_K(F_N,F)\ll N^{-1/2}, \) which is valid but not optimal for this highly structured example; the optimal $(\log N)/N$ rate requires the specific tools of discrepancy theory (quasi--Monte Carlo), see also \cites{Faure2015,KritzingerPillichshammer2015}.
+Within our window method (Regime~(B), bounded density) one obtains uniformly the generic bound \( d_K(F_N,F)\ll N^{-1/2}, \) which is valid but not optimal for this highly structured example; the optimal low-discrepancy order $\Theta\big((\log N)/N\big)$ requires the specific tools of discrepancy theory (quasi--Monte Carlo), see also \cites{FaureKritzerPillichshammer2015,KritzingerPillichshammer2015}.

-\paragraph{\textbf{On the optimal $(\log N)/N$ rate.}} For radical--inverse sequences $v_{(a_j)}$ in bounded bases, the star discrepancy satisfies $D_N^*(v_{(a_j)})=\Theta\big((\log N)/N\big)$; see, e.g., \cites{KuipersNiederreiter,DrmotaTichy,Faure2015,KritzingerPillichshammer2015}.
+\paragraph{\textbf{On the optimal low-discrepancy order $(\log N)/N$.}} For radical--inverse sequences $v_{(a_j)}$ in bounded bases, the star discrepancy satisfies $D_N^*(v_{(a_j)})=\Theta\big((\log N)/N\big)$; see, e.g., \cites{KuipersNiederreiter,DrmotaTichy,FaureKritzerPillichshammer2015,KritzingerPillichshammer2015}.
 Since $d_K(F_N,\mathrm{Unif}[0,1])=D_N^*(v_{(a_j)})$ in this setting, the Kolmogorov distance enjoys the same optimal order.
 Our window method yields the uniform (structure-free) bound $d_K(F_N,F)\ll N^{-1/2}$ under Regime~(B) (bounded density), which is correct but not optimal for such highly structured digital sequences.
-Reaching the $(\log N)/N$ rate requires the specific tools of discrepancy theory (Erd\H{o}s--Tur\'an inequality, exponential sum control, digital nets and symmetrization), i.e. information beyond the generic assumptions of the window framework.
+Achieving this low-discrepancy order requires the specific tools of discrepancy theory (Erd\H{o}s--Tur\'an inequality, exponential sum control, digital nets and symmetrization), i.e. information beyond the generic assumptions of the window framework.

 \emph{$q$-adic pointers.} In base-$q$, Delange's product~\cite{Delange} identifies the limit; for discrepancy of radical-inverse sequences, see~\cites{KuipersNiederreiter,FaureKritzerPillichshammer2015}.